DataDog/dd-trace-dotnet/README.md

 span.SetTag("db.rows", 10);
 ```

-You should not have to explicitly declare parent/children relationship between your spans, but if you wish to override the default behavior (a new span is considered a child of the innermost open span in its logical context) you may use:
+You should not have to explicitly declare parent/children relationship between your spans, but to override the default behavior - a new span is considered a child of the innermost open span in its logical context- use:

 ```csharp
 ISpan parent = tracer.BuildSpan("Parent").Start();